What do different learner types mean for training design?

 Designing with the learners in mind

-To show what an learning designer is up against, let’s look at three hypothetical learners: Ali, Nathan and Rose.
+To show what a learning designer is up against, let’s look at three hypothetical learners, with different learner types: Ali, Nathan and Rose.

 Learning and personality

 Ali sees himself as a kinaesthetic learner.
 He has always preferred to learn skills by trying them for himself first, and finds it hard to concentrate on explanations that he can’t attach to action.

 Nathan, on the other hand, hates feeling unprepared for a task and likes to know all the information he can before he starts on it.
 He also thinks of himself as a visual learner, and takes in written information easily.
 He likes to be able to read things through a few times, and starting on the practical side of a skill when he feels confident in his knowledge already.